teleclimber/Dropserver.org/src/pages/docs/build-dropserver-app-tutorial.md

 If that's not enough to sort out what is happening, the next step is to use the debugger.

 - In `/dropserver-dev/` click the "Inspect" button.
-It changes color to indicate this mode is active.
 - Now reload your "/" page again.
 It will appear to hang.
 - Back in `/dropserver-dev/` tab, the appspace log tells you that Deno is waiting for the debugger to connect.
 - Fire up the Chrome web browser (other browsers may work too, but I haven't tried) and visit `chrome://inspect`.
 There you should see a remote target for Deno.
 Click "inspect"
 - Click "Add folder to workspace" and add `tutorial-app/`.
+(You only need to do this once.)
 - Open `app.ts` and set a breakpoint in your handler.
 - Click the debugger's "Resume script execution" button.
 It should stop again at your breakpoint where you can inspect variables and step through as needed.